p-raj/p-raj.github.io/innovators-vs-builders.md

-Ones living in the future, build technology
+Ones living in the future, build technology.

-Ones living in the present, build product
+Ones living in the present, build product.